-Pumpkin bread, moist and flavorful … the secret?
+Pumpkin bread, super moist and flavorful … the secret?
 Pumpkin Ale.

 I’m not going to tip toe around the pumpkin patch with this one, I’m just coming right out and saying…this is the best pumpkin bread I have ever had.
 And adios, rest in peace, to the pumpkin bread recipe I’ve made for 30 years.
 This recipe uses Pumpkin beer.
 I’m not an expert with the chemistry of what happens when you mix beer and flour, but even the great Heisenberg would stop the burners for a bite of this bread.